 Please fill out this form to request a pick-up.
 You will be contacted by our Warehouse Coordinator to discuss logistics.

-Hard drives larger than 40GB are erased by writing two passes of random data to them.
-Smaller drives, and those that are no longer functional, are physically destroyed and recycled.
+Hard drives are taken to a secure area, and are erased by writing two passes of random data to them.
+Drives that are no longer functional are physically destroyed so they cannot be read.

 Removable media, including CDs and floppies, are physically destroyed.